Yoctol/bottender/docs/the-basics-routing.md

 async function App(context) {
   return router([
     payload('GET_STARTED', SayHi),
-    // return Unknown when when no other route matches the incoming event route('*', Unknown),
+    // return the `Unknown` action when no other route matches the incoming event route('*', Unknown),
   ]);
 }